eR-Biostat/Courses/abouterbiostat0.md

 # VLIR-UOS

 VLIR-UOS supports partnerships between universities and university colleges, in Flanders, Belgium and in developing countries, looking for innovative responses to global and local challenges.
 Over the last 10 years, VLIR-UOS supported our activities related to the development of education materails in Statistics.
-For more details (See [VLIR](http://www.vliruos.be/en/)).
+For more details about VLIR-UOS (See [VLIR](http://www.vliruos.be/en/)).

 # Social media